Copperas Cove, Texas: Transportation

-The major thoroughfare through town is Interstate 14/U.S. Highway 190, connecting Cove to Interstate 35 in Belton, 28 mi to the east, and to U.S. Highway 281 in Lampasas, 19 mi to the west.
+The major thoroughfare through Copperas Cove is Interstate 14/U.S. Highway 190, connecting the city to Interstate 35 in Belton, 28 mi to the east, and to U.S. Highway 281 in Lampasas, 19 mi to the west.
 FM 116 runs north through town, connecting the city to Gatesville 26 mi to the north.

-Public transportation is provided within the city by HOP, whose buses can be recognized by their teal and purple color.
-The region is served by the Killeen Regional Airport (GRK) located a few miles outside of town.
+Public transportation is provided within the city by the Hill Country Transit District, whose buses can be recognized by their teal and purple color.
+The region is served by the Killeen Regional Airport located a few miles outside the city limits.